If you are sick

 - Clean common surfaces.
 Use a standard household disinfectant, and wash your hands after cleaning the area.

 - Be helpful, but safe.
-Don't be afraid to help out your roommate while he or she is ill.
+Don't be afraid to help out your roommate while they are ill.
 You can always offer to pick up some Kleenex or drop off a P-set, but try to avoid close contact with your sick roommate.

 - Remind sick roommates to keep their germs to themselves.
-It's okay to remind a sick roommate (nicely, of course!) to cover coughs and sneezes and to clean his or her hands frequently (especially after coughing, sneezing, or tossing a used tissue in the trash).
+It's okay to remind a sick roommate (nicely, of course!) to cover coughs and sneezes and to clean their hands frequently (especially after coughing, sneezing, or tossing a used tissue in the trash).

 Monitor yourself closely for the development of influenza-like symptoms for seven days after contact with the sick person.
 If you develop a fever, cough, or sore throat, call MIT Medical at 617-253-4481 to report your illness and get advice.